Non-Commutative Geometry, Categories and Quantum Physics

 \subsubsection{Metric Morphisms.}

-In~\cite{BCL11} we introduce the following notion of metric morphisms.
-Given two spectral triples $(\As_j,\H_j,D_j)$, with $j=1,2$, denote by $\Ps(\As_j)$ the sets of pure states over (the norm closure of) $\As_j$.
+In~\cite{BCL11} we introduce the following notion of metric morphism.
+Given two spectral triples $(\As_j,\H_j,D_j)$, with $j=1,2$, denote by $\Ps(\As_j)$ the sets of pure states over (the norm completion of) $\As_j$.
 A \emph{metric morphism} of spectral triples

 is by definition a unital epimorphism\footnote{Note that if $\phi$ is an epimorphism, its pull-back $\phi^\bullet$ maps pure states into pure states.} $\phi : \As_1\to\As_2$ of pre-\cs-algebras whose pull-back $\phi^\bullet : \Ps(\As_2)\to\Ps(\As_1)$ is an isometry, i.e.